mialkin/docs/unix/user-managment.md

 Each line in the file has seven fields delimited by colons that contain the following information:

-- User name.
+- Username
-- Encrypted password (`x` means that the password is stored in the `/etc/shadow` file).
+- Encrypted password; `x` means that the password is stored in the `/etc/shadow` file
-- User ID number (UID).
+- User ID number, UID
-- User's group ID number (GID).
+- User's group ID number, GID
-- Full name of the user (GECOS).
+- Full name of the user, GECOS
-- User home directory.
+- User home directory
-- Login shell (defaults to `/bin/bash`).
+- Login shell, defaults to `/bin/bash`

-If you want to find out how many users accounts you have on your system, pipe the `getent passwd` output to the `wc` command:

-## Deleting
+## Delete

 Delete user with its data including `/home/sammy` folder: